LemonRepublica/RPI_AMP/README.md

 Delay is an audio effect and an effects unit which records an input signal to an audio storage medium, and then plays it back after a period of time.
 ![Delay](resource/images/Delay.png)
 ### Func3:Reverb
+Reverberation, in psychoacoustics and acoustics, is a persistence of sound after the sound is produced.In this function,user could change the degree of reverbertion.

 ### Func4:EQ